 Possibly.
 If you were injured because of the negligence of someone other than your employer or a co-worker, then you might be able to file a personal injury lawsuit against them.
 There are also some limited exceptions to the rule that you can only pursue workers’ comp against your employer, such as if your employer intentionally injured you.

 The best way to learn about your legal rights isn’t by asking your boss – but by consulting with a knowledgeable attorney.
-Reach out to the Menzer Law Firm today to schedule a free consultation with an experienced Seattle construction accident attorney.
+Reach out to the Menzer Law today to schedule a free consultation with an experienced Seattle construction accident attorney.

 Hurt on a Construction Site?
 Reach Out Today.